eficode-academy/kubernetes-katas/08-helm-package-manager.md

 # The Kubernetes package manager
 [Enter Helm](https://github.com/kubernetes/helm) - the answer to how to pacakage multi-container applications, and how to easily install packages on Kubernetes.

+Helm helps you to:

+- Achieve a simple (one command) and repeatable deployment
+- Manage application dependency, using specific versions of other application and services
+- Manage multiple deployment configurations: test, staging, production and others
+- Execute post/pre deployment jobs during application deployment
+- Update/rollback and test application deployments

+## Installing

 Install the Helm client ([Linux](https://kubernetes-helm.storage.googleapis.com/helm-v2.7.0-linux-amd64.tar.gz), [Linux 32-bit](https://kubernetes-helm.storage.googleapis.com/helm-v2.7.0-linux-386.tar.gz), [Windows](https://kubernetes-helm.storage.googleapis.com/helm-v2.7.0-windows-amd64.tar.gz),[OSX](https://kubernetes-helm.storage.googleapis.com/helm-v2.7.0-darwin-amd64.tar.gz)) and let's play with it!

 To setup the Helm server on your targeted cluster, run: